 The timings of whole school/class parents' meetings will be agreed after appropriate consultation.
 Consideration will be given to providing time for preparation for these meetings as well as for the meetings themselves and where appropriate, for a social break and/or travel time.
 (It is expected that current arrangements where staff do not require to attend for groups of pupils they do not teach, and leave if parental appointments are finished, will continue).
-It is assumed that the efficiencies that became available through online Parents' Evenings may continue, depending on discussion with school Parent Councils and School Negotiating Committees.
+The efficiencies that became available through online Parents' & Carers' Consultations may continue, depending on discussion with school Parent Councils and School Negotiating Committees.
+It is essential that meaningful consultation takes place to ensure that stakeholder voices are fully represented.
+This should include a staff ballot to inform decisions taken.
+The model of delivery should promote broad parental participation, but must be realistic in terms of workload, organisation and be deliverable within the negotiated time.